jtonete/StateMachine/README.md

 # Porting

-To create a porting of machine state, edit the StateMachine_Port files `.c` and `.h`
+To create a porting of the machine state, edit the StateMachine_Port files `.c` and `.h`

 1. Edit the `vStateMachine_TickConfigure()` function to configure a hardware timer of 1ms and call the `vSM_Tick();` every 1ms.
 2. Define some functions to overload in the framework